Laguna Stewardship Days

 Each month we offer a different opportunity to take part in ensuring a brighter future for the Laguna.
 Tasks vary depending on the season and include removing old irrigation hardware from successful restoration projects, sewing seeds, planting native plants and trees, and weeding.
 Joining the Laguna Stewards is a fun and meaningful way to volunteer while enjoying the outdoors and sharing the company of like-minded people.

 Only heavy rain cancels.
-You can come once or multiple times.
 No RSVP is required, unless you are bringing a group of 4 or more people.
 Wear clothes that can get dirty.
-Snacks and tools are provided but please bring water, gloves and friends!
+Snacks and tools are provided but please bring water, gloves, and friends!

 For more information, please contact: Brent Reed, Restoration Projects Manager